 Partial List: Canon: 50D, 7D, 5D Mk II, 5D Mk III, 1D Mk III, 1D Mk IV, 1Ds Mk III

-The MkII Focus Calibration System from LensAlign uses your camera’s menu-based autofocus fine-tune function to match each of your lenses autofocus systems to your camera body for precise focusing.
+The MkII Focus Calibration System from LensAlign uses your camera’s menu-based autofocus fine-tune function to match each of your lens’s autofocus systems to your camera body for precise focusing.
 The MkII assembles into a system that offers a dual-sided focus target and a focus display ruler.

-To use, simply place the MkII on a table or use the integrated 1/4″-20 tripod mount to set the system on a tripod and with your DSLR on a second tripod, use the True Parallel Alignment feature to accurately align camera and target.
+To use, simply place the MkII on a table or use the integrated 1/4″-20 tripods mount to set the system on a tripod, and with your DSLR on a second tripod, use the True Parallel Alignment feature to accurately align the camera and target.
 With the aperture open as much as possible, focus your lens on the target and see your lens’s focus error (or lack thereof) on the display ruler.
 Afterward, simply enter the data garnered into your camera’s menu and it will adjust the autofocus to be precise and retain that information to be utilized each time you use that specific lens.

-The MkII is the second generation calibration tool from LensAlign and is built of sturdy card stock and polystyrene.
-It assembles and disassembles easily for versatile long-term use with any lens and with DSLR’s equipped with autofocus adjustment capability.
+The MkII is the second-generation calibration tool from LensAlign and is built of sturdy card stock and polystyrene.
+It assembles and disassembles easily for versatile long-term use with any lens and with DSLRs equipped with autofocus adjustment capability.

-- The LensAlign MkII target features a front sighting plate with precision focus target and TPA sighting ports.
+- The LensAlign MkII target features a front sighting plate with a precision focus target and TPA sighting ports.
 The rear sighting plate on the target provides additional parts of the TPA sighting system.

-- The 10.5″ plastic Focus Display Ruler offers a choice of graphics display patterns on both sides (black with white numerals and white with black numerals) and is situated along the focus target at a 20º angle for optimized depth of field display.
+- The 10.5″ plastic Focus Display Ruler offers a choice of graphics display patterns on both sides (black with white numerals and white with black numerals) and is situated along with the focus target at a 20º angle for an optimized depth of field display.